 Cannabidiol has been relied on by millions of people all over the world for many generations, but recently it has taken the spotlight in the United States.
 Since it’s legalization in December 2018, hemp CBD has taken off.
 Due to its popularity, low-risk and non-psychedelic effects, hemp-derived CBD has been approved by the World Anti-Doping Agency (WADA) this year.
 This has opened up a whole world of opportunities for professionals to use CBD as a health & ﬁtness supplement.

 Should you take CBD before working out?
-Is it better to take CBD oil before or after a workout?
+Is it better to take CBD pre-workout or CBD after workouts?
 How can CBD for working out enhance your ﬁtness?
 Let’s pump some iron facts and stretch out the truths about CBD and working out to determine if it’s right for you.

 CBD FOR WORKING OUT